codes.benchmark package

 • surr_name (str) – The name of the surrogate model.

-• labels (list, optional) – The labels for the chemical species.
+• labels (list, optional) – Labels for the predicted quantities.

 Returns: